ibabushkin/Iridium/README.md

   + `IDAPython` integration
 * A function blacklist for `IDAIridium.py` and similar modules
 * Some bugfixes
-    * why does the Analysis of a function in any PE file take so long?
-    * Sometimes complex conditions in `if-then-else` structures are not recognized properly, because their edges leading to the `then` or `else` part are reduced pseudo-randomly.
+  + Sometimes complex conditions in `if-then-else` structures are not recognized properly, because their edges leading to the `then` or `else` part are reduced pseudo-randomly.
 Probably hard to fix, but sometimes annoying and slowing down.
-    * make the project more usable
+  + make the project more usable